 5. Third-party cookies

 If you visit one of our websites providing for a YouTube plug-in, a connection with the servers of YouTube will be established.

 We use YouTube to provide you with an appealing presentation of our information.
 That constitutes a legitimate interest and is, hence, justified by Article 6(1)(f) GDPR.

-c) Social media plug-ins
+b) Social media plug-ins

 We disabled in the default settings of our website social media plug-ins to share content through Facebook, Twitter and Google+.